 - How artists are recruited

-- Criteria for selecting artists for the festival and for each show
+- Reviewing the criteria for selecting artists for the festival and for each show

-- Artist payment/share structure and travel expense policies
+- Reviewing artist payment/share structure and travel expense policies

-- Offering free or discounted tickets to selected organizations
+- Exploring ways of offering free or discounted tickets to selected organizations

-- Special events targeted at building awareness in underrepresented communities
+- Creating special events targeted at building awareness in under represented communities